Clearly Better Commercial

 After surveying commercial real estate professionals across the country, the experts at Deloitte believe the rapid transformation from in-person to digital property management will continue into 2021.
 Management companies will continue to increasingly offer prospective tenants property tours online and provide an online leasing experience.
 Online communication with current tenants is likely here to stay, too, as rent collection and tenant requests are all managed via email and web applications.

-Property Management Companies Will Rely More on Tenant Data
+Property Management Companies Will Rely More on Tenant Data for Commercial Property Management Predictions

 As the tenant experience moves online, property management companies will have more opportunities to collect and use tenant data to improve the tenant experience and increase portfolio revenue.
 Tenant data can give property managers a clear and accurate look at the books and provide crucial insights into what the future holds.
 Tracking data related to tenant requests and building use can help you better understand your tenants and meet their needs.